Are you looking for something fun and exciting to do this winter that will also boost your child’s academic and cognitive development?

 Nature Center at Washington Crossing State Park

 Washington Crossing State Park, located in Titusville, offers a wide variety of activities all year long from hiking to camping to fishing.
 This winter, make sure you check out the Nature Center located at 355 Washington-Crossing Pennington Road.
 Families can enjoy conservation and nature videos that will focus on various animals, wildlife resources, conservation efforts and more.
-Cross-Country Ski Workshops will be available on January 21 and February 18.
-On March 3, 4, 10 and 11 families can enjoy Maple Sugaring.
+A Cross-Country Ski Workshops will be available on February 20.
+On March 6, 7, 13 and 14 families can enjoy Maple Sugaring.
 Advanced registration is required for some events.

 Adventure Aquarium, located in Camden, is one of the most fascinating places to visit in NJ.
 Families have the opportunity to delve into the world of science, especially marine biology.
 Guests can explore exhibits with sea creatures from around the world such as penguins, sharks, octopuses, hippos, jellyfish, sea turtles and much more.
 The KidZone provides a true multi-sensory approach to learning as children are able to play, jump and crawl through interactive exhibits.